ExtendRealityLtd/VRTK/README.md

   * **Touch Highligt Color:** The colour to highlight the object when it is touched.
 This colour will override any globally set color (for instance on the `SteamVR_InteractTouch` script).
+  * **Snap To Rotation:** If this Vector3 is not set to Vector3.zero then when the object is grabbed, the object will be snapped to this rotation to the base rotation of the controller.
+This enables objects to be snapped to a specific orientation on grab rather than just grabbing the object at the rotation the object is currently in.
+  This is useful for picking up guns or swords where the relative rotation to the controller is important is immersion.

 The basis of this script is to provide a simple mechanism for identifying objects in the game world that can be grabbed or used